The Need for Parenting Shifts

 Tension is Often an Indicator

-Often the signs of a need for a parenting shift is increased tension in family dynamics.
+Often the sign that a parenting shift is needed is increased tension in family dynamics.
 If family life isn’t working, there may be a number of causes that need attention.
 Most of the time it means that parents will have to change the way they work with their kids.
 The old methods of relating don’t work the same way anymore.
 In fact, they seem to cause problems instead.
 Sometimes the parenting shift is a result of developmental changes.
 Other times a different approach is needed because of a child’s personality or because of a growing character weakness.

 As your children grow, be ready to grow with them and make the necessary adjustments to influence them effectively.
 Even the best of parents must make some changes in the way they parent as their children grow.
 As children move into adolescence you’ll want to adjust many of the ways you relate.
 Although you may have been able to “control” young children, the key word for teenagers is “influence.”
 Firmness is still important, but more so now than ever you’re looking for ways to convince, persuade, and communicate the best way to live.